p3nGu1nZz/Tau/docs/Specification.md

 Tau 2.0 leverages a PPO-enhanced DQN architecture that is uniquely trained on high-dimensional embeddings rather than traditional token-based inputs.
 The process is as follows:

 - **Input Generation:**
-  Multimodal inputs—including text, images, audio, video, and real-time audio—are converted into high-dimensional embeddings using modules such as Sentence Transformers for text and RNN-based architectures for other modalities.
+  Multimodal inputs—including text, images, audio, and video—are converted into high-dimensional embeddings using modules such as Sentence Transformers for text and RNN-based architectures for other modalities.

 - **Model Processing:**
-  The PPO+DQN model ingests these embeddings and outputs a compact 3–5 dimensional action vector (obtained by optimizing with PCA), which encapsulates the semantic core of the multimodal input.
+  The PPO+DQN model ingests these embeddings and outputs a compact SO(3) action vector (manifesting as a point on the S³ manifold), which encapsulates the semantic core of the multimodal input.

 - **Retrieval:**
   The output vector is then matched against a pre-computed vocabulary index using ANN/HNSW search techniques, resulting in the appropriate word or phrase.